Bing1002/bing1002.github.io/_pages/about.md

 Recent updates:
 ------
+- 09/30/2021, Join Motorola Solutions (MSI) as a Research Scientist (Computer Vision)
 - 08/16/2021, Finished PhD defense.
 - 2021, The paper **"Subgraph Learning for Topological Localization with Graph Neural Networks"** is submitted.
 - 2021, The paper **"Geolocalization on Maps by Fusing Motion and Visual Data through Attention Mechanisms"** is submitted.